 With respect to receivables, concentrations of credit risk are limited to a few customers in the construction industry.
 The Company performs ongoing credit evaluations of its customers' financial condition and, generally, requires no collateral from its customers other than normal lien rights.
-At March 31, 2022 and December 31, 2021, 75% and 78%, respectively, of the Company's gross accounts receivable were due fromtwo and four customers.
+At September 30, 2022 and December 31, 2021, 83% and 78%, respectively, of the Company's gross accounts receivable were due from two and four customers.

-Revenue relating to two and two customers represented approximately 90% and 80% of the Company's total revenue for the three months ended March 31, 2022 and 2021, respectively.
+Revenue relating to three and one customers represented approximately 93% and 90% of the Company's total revenue for the three months ended September 30, 2022 and 2021, respectively.
+Revenue relating to two and one customers represented approximately 88% and 77% of the Company's total revenue for the nine months ended September 30, 2022 and 2021, respectively.

-Cost of revenue relating to two and two vendors represented approximately 28% and 28% of the Company's total cost of revenue for the three months ended March 31, 2022 and 2021, respectively.
+Cost of revenue relating to two vendors represented approximately 68% of the Company's total cost of revenue for the three months ended September 30, 2021.
+Cost of revenue relating to three vendors represented approximately 54% of the Company's total cost of revenue for the nine months ended September 30, 2021.
 The Company believes it has access to alternative suppliers, with limited disruption to the business, should circumstances change with its existing suppliers.